 PayPal can be quite limiting for users in some cases.
 For example, it’s impossible to send or receive money from certain countries.
 Also, it takes quite a hefty fee when you transfer money.
 There’s also the added risk that your account can be hacked or someone will steal your information, making it dangerous for some people to use.
 You may also not like it while receiving the money and waiting for it to show up in your bank account; this transfer takes 5-7 working days to process.

-Amazon payments are powered by Amazon, which means that you can also use it to make purchases on Amazon.
-It’s very flexible and easy to use for buyers and sellers since there are no fees involved with using this platform.
+Amazon Pay is powered by Amazon, which means that you can also use it to make purchases on Amazon.
+It’s very flexible and easy to use for buyers and sellers, since there are no fees involved with using this platform.
 It works in 19 countries worldwide.
 However, they do require 10 euro transactions, so keep this in mind when using this platform.
 Your account information needs to be connected with an Amazon store or credit card if you want to open a merchant account.
-This might not be suitable for everyone who just wants basic features from a paypal alternative without being forced into anything else they don’t need yet.
+This might not be suitable for everyone who just wants basic features from a PayPal alternative without being forced into anything else they don’t need yet.

 Skrill is another online payment platform many people might not have heard of before.
 It’s very popular in Europe and has been around for 10 years now, but it hasn’t reached the same level of presence as Paypal yet.
 One good aspect about Skrill is that you can use your existing account or create a new one without providing personal information upfront, which makes this entirely anonymous and secure if needed.
 They also take fees from only sellers when transactions are made rather than buyers like most other platforms do, so there aren’t any additional costs involved here either.